-- 7. For the application of sludge under specific conditions of land application, the Contracting Parties shall apply adequate treatment to limit pathogen contents in biosolids destined for agricultural applications.
+- 7. Where specific conditions as provided for in point 9 are used for the spreading of sludge, the Contracting Parties shall apply appropriate treatment to limit the pathogen content in the sludge in order to obtain biosolids for agricultural applications.
 To this aim, the Contacting Parties shall set classes for sludge with limit values for pathogen contents for biosolids to ensure that use would not affect human health and the environment.
 The following two "biosolids classes" and corresponding limit values for pathogen content for biosolids are considered.
-[By 2025 at the latest, the Contracting Parties shall adopt Class A. Class B may be adopted where appropriate:] - i.
+By 2025 at the latest, the Contracting Parties shall adopt Class A. Class B may be adopted where appropriate: - i.
 Class 'A' biosolids suitable for use as fertilizer for agricultural crops having met the pathogen reduction requirements set in Table 1 by treatment processes that include a suitable combination of composting, heat drying, heat treatment, thermophilic anaerobic digestion, beta or gamma ray irradiation and pasteurization, or any other equivalent treatment technologies. - ii.
 Class 'B' biosolids suitable for use as fertilizer for non-food crops having met the pathogen reduction requirements set in Table 1 by treatment processes that include a suitable combination of aerobic digestion, composting, anaerobic digestion, lime stabilization and air drying, or any other equivalent treatment technologies.